 Proposed CSA Changes

-As a result of these IRT concerns, the FMCSA has decided not to adopt the IRT model.
-Instead, it proposed to modify the CSA's SMS to assess a carrier's compliance posture and crash risk more accurately.
+Because of these IRT concerns, the FMCSA has decided not to adopt the IRT model.
+Instead, it proposed modifying the CSA's SMS to more accurately assess a carrier's compliance posture and crash risk.

 The FMCSA proposes reorganizing the Behavior Analysis and Safety Improvement Categories (BASICs).
-The SMS groups carriers by BASIC with other carriers that have a similar number of safety events and then ranks carriers and assigns a percentile to prioritize them for interventions.
+The SMS groups carriers by BASIC with other carriers with a similar number of safety events and then ranks carriers and assigns a percentile to prioritize them for interventions.

 The seven categories are:

-• Unsafe Driving – Combines previous controlled substances/alcohol BASIC and violations for operating while under OOS order.
+Unsafe Driving – Combines previous controlled substances/alcohol BASIC and violations for operating while under an OOS order.

-• Crash Indicator - State-reported crashes from the last two years are collected in this BASIC to help identify patterns of high crash involvement and the behaviors or set of behaviors that contributed to the crash.
+Crash Indicator—This BASIC collects State-reported crashes from the last two years to help identify patterns of high crash involvement and the behaviors or set of behaviors that contributed to the crash.

-• Hazardous Materials Compliance - Includes regulations that require special attention, from how to properly package, mark, label, placard, and load HM, to understanding regulations for tank specification testing, loading/unloading, attendance, and leakage.
+Hazardous Materials Compliance—This includes regulations that require special attention, from how to properly package, mark, label, placard, and load HM to understanding regulations for tank specification testing, loading/unloading, attendance, and leakage.

-• Driver Fitness - Addresses driving records.
+Driver Fitness—This addresses driving records.
 Motor carriers are responsible for ensuring driver qualification files are complete and current.

 Beyond the BASICS